scottyeager/info_foundation/src/partners/solidaridad.md

 ThreeFold and Solidaridad are in partneship to create digital services for 500 millions farmers globally who do not have the financial strenght to participate in the

-Learn more about Solidaridad on their [Website](https://www.solidaridadnetwork.org/).
+Learn more about Solidaridad on [Alliance for a Conscious Internet](https://www.consciousinternet.org/#/projects/Solidaridad).